 Students who have academic grievances are entitled to have their dispute reviewed by a formal and systematic process.
 Students have sixty (60) days from the time the grade is posted to initiate their concerns in writing to the professor of the course.
-The Academic Grievance Process should begin with a good-faith attempt for resolution between the student and professor.
+The Academic Grievance

-In the event that an issue cannot be resolved between student and professor, the student must subsequently confer with the chairman of the academic department of the professor in question to seek resolution of the matter.
-Failing these first two steps, the student can seek resolution by appealing the matter to the Dean of the College.
+Process should begin with a good-faith attempt for resolution between the student and professor.

-Prior to an appeal to the Dean of the College, a student must complete a written statement which serves to summarize the basis of the grievance, indicate the resolution process preceding and leading up to an appeal first to the Associate Dean of the College of Business and then to the
+In the event that an issue cannot be resolved between student and professor, the student must subsequently confer with the Chair of the academic department of the professor involved to seek resolution of the matter.
+Failing these first two steps, the student can seek resolution by appealing the matter to the Associate Dean of the College of Business: unresolved grievances may then be appealed to the Dean.

-Dean, and a documentation of relevant material and correspondence between and among student, professor, and chairman.
+Prior to an appeal to the Dean of the College, a student must complete a written statement which serves to summarize the basis of the grievance, indicate the resolution process preceding and leading up to an appeal first to the Associate Dean of the College of Business and then to the Dean, and a documentation of relevant material and correspondence between and among student, professor, and Department Chair.

 If the issue cannot be resolved by the aforementioned steps, the student may request a hearing before the Graduate Student Academic Grievance Committee.
-The Graduate Student Academic Grievance Committee will report its findings to the Provost for a final disposition.
+The Committee will meet only when the student has not been able to resolve the grievance through the Dean's level review.
+The Graduate Student Academic Grievance Committee will report its findings and make a recommendation to the Provost: the decision of the Provost is final.